-You can see that stout metal vertical poles have been wedged up beneath the branches to keep them off the ground.
+You can see that stout metal vertical poles have been wedged up beneath the branches to support their weight and keep them off the ground.

 At several spots the trees completely blocked the path and you had to cut through the grass to get by.